-After your brainstorm is done, I recommend you take your main topic, type it into Google, and look at the top three results, but do not copy them.
+After your brainstorm is done for your blog post, I recommend you take your main topic, type it into Google, and look at the top three results, but do not copy them.

-2) Create an Outline
+2) Create a Blog Post Outline

-This is when you sit down on a Google or Word Doc and create an outline to understand what you are going to do, in sequential order, when you write the blog post.
+This is when you sit down on a Google Docs or Word Doc and create an outline to understand what you will do, in sequential order, when you write a blog post.

-You’ve already got it all on your mind map so it’s visually laid out.
-Now, how are you going to organize it?
-What reader flow makes the most sense?
-What main idea should be first, second, third, etc.
+You’ve already got it all on your mind map so it’s visually laid out and presented in Google Docs.
+Now, how are you going to organize it to focus on each one task?

-First, there will be an intro of course where you introduce your topic and give a little information.
+First, there will be an intro on the blog post where you introduce your blog post topic and give a little information.
 Then the body will be divided into several sections, each with a primary section heading.

 You may want to skip this step and just jump right into writing blog posts.
 But I can’t caution you enough:

-For new bloggers, there is a certain learning curve.
-While you may be a natural and start pushing out high-quality blog posts from day one, its more likely it’ll take some time before writing blogs posts feels natural.
+For new bloggers, there is a certain learning curve when they write.
+While you may be a natural and start pushing out high-quality blog posts from day one, it’s more likely to take some time before writing blog posts feels natural.

-3) Start Writing (With Your Voice)
+3) Start Writing Blog Posts (With Your Voice)

-The third step in the process is when you begin writing your content.
-If you’ve done the mind mapping and outlining effectively, this third step should only take around 15 to 20 minutes.
+The third step in the content creation process to write blog posts faster is when you begin writing your content.
+If you’ve done the mind mapping and outlining effectively, this third step should only take 15 to 20 minutes.

 First, the introduction is crucial.
-You need to tell a story or do something to hook the reader so they want to read more of what you have to say.
+Then, you need to tell a story or do something to hook the reader so they want to read more of what you have to say.